 Jed Smith, Chief Development Officer

 Jed Smith joined Bottom Line in the summer of 2013.
-He spent the last 20 years working at The Princeton Review where he developed a passion for education and educational access.
-Over the years he has managed offices in NY and MA, developed products & services and trained Executive Directors across the country.
-In 2009 he transitioned into a Higher Education Readiness role focusing on Partnership Development and Sales with the goal of bringing TPR's expertise and training to schools, districts, and organizations that have traditionally struggled to graduate students who went on to succeed in college.
+He spent the last 20 years working at The Princeton Review where he developed a passion for educational access.
+Over the years he has managed teams in NY and MA, developed products & services and trained Executive Directors across the country.
+In 2009 he transitioned into a Higher Education Readiness role focusing on Partnership Development with the goal of bringing TPR's expertise and training to schools, districts, and organizations that have traditionally struggled to graduate students who went on to succeed in college.
 During that time, he established partnerships with industry leading organizations and he worked with some of the most challenged districts and schools in the Northeast.
 Jed earned his Bachelor's Degree in Art History and English Literature from Fairfield University in 1993.
 Jed is a devoted husband and father of 3.
 In his spare time he enjoys cultivating his gardens, hiking with his family and dog, and reading.
-During the summer on most Saturday mornings, Jed can be found volunteering at a community-based farmer's market where he's been a founding board member.
+During the summer on most Saturday mornings, Jed can be found volunteering at a community-based farmer's market where he's a founding board member.

 Sarah Place, Director of Curriculum and Training